 10.2.1 Adhere approximately 230 mm of the specimen on the upper cylinder beginning at the line of tape contact (see 8.2), and wrap the specimen around the surface of the cylinder.
 Repeat this with the free end of the specimen on the lower cylinder, except wrap the specimen around the bottom surface of the cylinder.
 The applied specimen must be centred on the centre line around the cylinder surface.
 This elimination of skewness prevents non-uniform stress loading across the width of the specimen.
 The specimen shall also be sufficiently taut to remove slack.
-See Figure 1.
+See Figure 2.

-10.2.2 Mark the specimen (and the cylinder if not already done), with a marking pen making a line approximately 1 mm wide at the line where the tape contacts each cylinder.
+10.2.2 Mark the specimen (and the cylinder if not already done) with a marking pen making a line approximately 1 mm wide at the line where the tape contacts each cylinder.
 These bench marks will be 250 mm apart and shall be checked to ensure this.

-10.2.3 Start the cross-head in motion at (50 ± 5) mm/s. and ensure that the data is being recorded.
+10.2.3 Start the cross-head in motion at (5 ± 0.5) mm/s. and ensure that the data is being recorded.